Home » About the Editor: Shane McAllister—World Traveler and Purveyor of Los Angeles Custom Wine Cellars

 Commercial Wine Cellar Display

 And then there was the wine.
-Oh the wine!
-As I met expert somms and citizens alike, they all seemed to have advanced understanding of this ancient tradition of wine production, storage, collection, and tasting.
+Oh, the wine!
+As I met expert Somms and citizens alike, they all seemed to have an advanced understanding of this ancient tradition of wine production, storage, collection, and tasting.

 I began to learn all that went into creating and preserving these incredible pieces of art in a bottle.
 I visited the ancient wine cellars and wine bars.
 I feasted at so many of the great European restaurants.
 I immediately fell in love with the whole world of winery, food, and culture that the old world had to offer.